 Cut the spaghetti squash in half and seed it.
 (See the top tips for how to!)

-Sprinkle half the salt on the spaghetti squash, then combine the squash and the rest of the ingredients in the Instant Pot.
-Close and lock the lid.
+Sprinkle half the salt on the spaghetti squash.
+Add the broth and garlic to the Instant Pot.
+Add the trivet and the spaghetti squash, then close and lock the lid.

 Select high pressure and set the timer for 7 times.
 Allow 10-15 for the pressure to build.